fsistemas/sql2json/README.md

-# Sql2json: sql2json is a tool to query a sql database and write result in JSON format in standard output
+# Sql2json: sql2json is a tool to query a sql database and write result in JSON or CSV format in standard output or external file

 sql2json help you to automate repetitive tasks.
 For example i need a cronjob to extract yesterday sales and sent it to geckoboard.

 This tool is focused to use to automate command line apps or cron jobs to extract data from sql databases

+## Why sql2json if you can write to csv and excel file
+Good question.
+That was true until version 0.1.9.
+After some time i need to support csv files too, but i don't want to change the library name(sql2what or sqltowhat).
+Or create some new like sql2csv and sql2excel.

 ## How install sql2json
 * **python3**: pip3 install sql2json

+## Default output format
+The default output format is json.

+## Limitations
+- CSV works only with output file flag --output

 ## sql2json config file